jaxontn/nestjs-api-framework/API_DEVELOPMENT_TODO.md

 - **Customer Portal**: Phone/email lookup with rate limiting and session tokens (no passwords)
 - **Merchant Portal**: JWT token management with refresh tokens and secure password storage
 - Password strength validation with bcrypt hashing for merchant accounts
-- API rate limiting to prevent abuse and data harvesting
+- **🔴 MISSING**: API rate limiting to prevent abuse and data harvesting (express-rate-limit or similar)
 - CORS configuration for frontend access
 - Input validation and SQL injection prevention
 - Session management and automatic logout